sap-tutorials/Tutorials/tutorials/cp-cap-java-service-reuse/cp-cap-java-service-reuse.md

     ```

 2. Ensure that you have stopped all previously running applications (including the `products-service` application) by using **`CTRL+C`**.
-> In case you forgot to stop the `products-service` application and the tab in which it was started is no longer opened you can run `killall mvn` in the terminal to ensure it's terminated.

 3. Start the application by running: